Doberman Pinscher

 Doberman Pinscher Temperament

-Dobermans are well known for their intimidating demeanor.
-They are highly intelligent, athletic and alert—all things that make them great guard dogs, which is what they were bred to do.
+Dobermans are highly intelligent, athletic and alert—all things that make them great guard dogs, which is what they were bred to do.
 And Dobies take their job as guard dog extraordinaire very seriously.
 This drive, along with their imposing physical appearance, has earned them a reputation of being notoriously protective.
 But when the pup parent provides the proper training, socialization and structure, these dogs are also a loving member of the family.

 You’ll soon discover that, along with their formidable presence, Dobermans possess a deep devotion to their people.
 In fact, they bond so deeply with their humans and are so dedicated to their families, these affectionate dogs are sometimes referred to as “Velcro dogs.”